hlandau/acme.t/README.md

   [Details on the state directory format.](https://github.com/hlandau/acme/blob/master/SCHEMA.md)

 - Contains an ACME client library which can be used independently. [![GoDoc](https://godoc.org/github.com/hlandau/acme/acmeapi?status.svg)](https://godoc.org/github.com/hlandau/acme/acmeapi)

-## TODO

-- Currently authorizations must be completed using port 80 or 443, which is not very useful if you're already running a webserver.
-Possible solutions: Add some way to route /.well-known/acme-challenge requests to a special HTTP server running on a port other than 80, which can be enabled with unremarkable web server configuration directives; add a webroot mode.

 ## Licence